saierd/docker-etesync/README.md

 docker run -v <PATH TO DATA DIRECTORY>:/data -p 8080:8080 dsaier/etesync
 ```

 This automatically creates a SQLite database in the given data directory if it does not exist yet.
 It also creates a user `admin` and prints its random password in the container output.
+Alternatively you can specify the initial password of the `admin` user with the environment variable `ETESYNC_INITIAL_ADMIN_PASSWORD`.

 Go to `localhost:8080/admin` and login with this `admin` user to change its password and create normal users.
 Then go to `localhost:8080` to use the web client.